 e.
-Add two more Dimensions: Resource Is Generic and Resource List.
-These should land in the Axis Fields (Rows or Categories or the Y Axis).
+Add two more dimensions: Resource Is Generic and Resource List.
+These should land in the Axis Fields (rows or categories or the y-axis).
 You should now have groupings by Year, Resource is Generic flag, and Resource Name.
-Under the Resource is Generic if grouping = true, Resource Names should be generic assignment names, if false the Resource Names should be specific employees.
-Capacity and Work summarized values should go all the way down to per resource per year and Resource is Generic flag per year.
+Under the Resource is Generic if grouping = true, Resource Names should be generic assignment names; if false, Resource Names should be specific employees.
+Capacity and Work summarized values should go all the way down to per resource[AU: any caps needed here?] per year, and Resource is Generic flag per year.
 There should not be any resources in both the True and False groups.

 f.
 Remove the Generic Flag group.
-You can do this by either unchecking it in the field picker, or by right clicking on the item in the drag area and selecting Delete Field.
-Note that generic and non-generics are now mixed together, and we no longer have Generic/Non Generic totals.
+You can do this by either unchecking it in the field picker or by right clicking on the item in the drag area and selecting Delete Field.
+Note that generic and nongenerics are now mixed together, and we no longer have Generic/Non Generic totals (see Figure 10.15).

-Figure 11.15: Dynamic Pivot Chart Update [10-15-pivot5.tif]
+Figure 11.15 Dynamic Pivot Chart Update [10-15-pivot5.tif]

 g.
-With all the Resources we have now, our chart is getting too busy.
+With all the resources we have now, our chart is getting too busy.
 Let’s do some filtering (slice and dice).
 There are a number of ways we can do this:

 i.
 In the field pick list, if you hover over a Dimension field, the field will highlight and a down arrow will appear on the right.
 Click the down arrow and a value pick list dialog will appear.
 Pick your desired values.
-If you use this option you’ll also notice filter icons are added to the “Row Labels” cell, and the corresponding “button” in the chart.
+If you use this option, you’ll also notice filter icons are added to the Row Labels cell and the corresponding “button” in the chart.

 ii.
-Use the flip side: click on the down arrow in the “Row Labels” cell, get the value pick list and pick values as above.
-In this case you’ll also need to pick the field you’re filtering from a drop down list, as well as the values.
+Use the flip side.
+Click on the down arrow in the Row Labels cell, get the value pick list, and pick values as above.
+In this case you’ll also need to pick the field you’re filtering from a drop-down list, as well as the values.

 iii.
-In either of those cases, the dimension selected has to be selected for display, otherwise it’ll be ignored.
+In either of those cases, the dimension selected has to be selected for display; otherwise, it’ll be ignored.

 iv.
-Using one of the methods above, filter to only include Years 2009 and 2010.
+Using one of the methods just described, filter to include only years 2009 and 2010.

 v.
 Drag a Dimension from the field list into the Report Filter box in the drag area.
-This method is more useful to filter by a field that you are not displaying, as if it is a field you’re displaying it gets converted from a grouping field to a pure filter field.
+This method is more useful to filter by a field that you are not displaying.
+If it is a field you’re displaying, it gets converted from a grouping field to a pure filter field.)
 In this case, the field is added to a filter area at the top of the Pivot Table.
-For our example, drag “Resource Is Generic” into the Report Filter box, click on the down arrow in the new filter area field, and select “True”.
+For our example, drag Resource Is Generic into the Report Filter box, click on the down arrow in the new filter area field, and select True.

 vi.
-Back when we were introducing Analysis Services terms, we mentioned “Slicing”.
-You might notice Excel has a function to “Insert Slicer”.
-Is this the same thing?
+Back when we were introducing Analysis Services terms, we mentioned “slicing.”
+You might notice Excel has an “Insert Slicer” function.
+Is this the same thing?(See Figure 10.16)

-Figure 10.16: Power Field Slicer Dimension Fields [10-16-slicer.tif]
+Figure 10.16 Power Field Slicer Dimension Fields [10-16-slicer.tif]

 Well, sort of.
 Slicing really comes down to filtering on a dimension, and yes, the “Slicer” helps you do just that.
 In our earlier filtering options, we mentioned a few methods that resulted in popping up a value pick list for a particular dimension.
-The problem with that is, once the filter is applied, while a
+The problem with that is, once the filter is applied, while an

-[10-16-00-filterIcon.tif]
+[10-16-00-filterIcon.tif